"I HAVEN'T BEEN EVERYWHERE

-The Tankwa Camino is a modern day "Great Trek" which will take participants through one of the most starkly beautiful areas of our country, the Tankwa Karoo.
+The Tankwa Camino is a modern-day "Great Trek" that will take participants through one of our country's most starkly beautiful areas, the Tankwa Karoo.

 Inner strength and a strong mind will keep you on track, but "your emotions need to be as educated as your intellect.
 It is important to know how to feel, how to respond, and how to let life in... so that it can touch you" (Jim Rohn) – and what better place to allow life in?
 This is why the Camino is considered as much a spiritual pilgrimage as it is a test of physical endurance.

-Hiking the Camino, the Tankwa desert will become your drug for ten days as you will walk through one of the most extraordinary landscapes in Africa, a landscape that beggars belief and that makes you realise God is indeed in all the detail.
+Hiking the Camino, the Tankwa desert will become your drug for ten days as you walk through one of the most extraordinary landscapes in Africa.
+This landscape beggars belief and makes you realise that God is in all the detail.

-This is a place where time and distance is stretched, where horizons dance and disappear, where every corner brings a startling new vista, but in that magical hour before dark, when the flat, harsh, grey and brown tones start turning to reds, purples, and chocolate brown, you will vow to return.
+This is a place where time and distance are stretched, where horizons dance and disappear, where every corner brings a startling new vista, but in that magical hour before dark, when the flat, harsh, grey and brown tones start turning to red, purples, and chocolate brown, you will vow to return.

 How it all started...

-The Tankwa Karoo with its raw beauty and tranquility has increasingly captured the imagination of tourists in recent years with the opening of the Tankwa Karoo National Park ( and the annual Africaburn ( event.
+The Tankwa Karoo, with its raw beauty and tranquillity, has increasingly captured the imagination of tourists in recent years with the opening of the Tankwa Karoo National Park (http://www.sanparks.org/parks/tankwa/) and the annual Africaburn (http://www.afrikaburn.com/) event.

-The first Tankwa Camino was a huge success with interest streaming in from all over the country.
-Danie is now managing this event with support of his wife, Rhina, and family and they are planning on doing the hike on a semi-annual basis.
-The Tankwa Camino GIVES BACK initiative, supports all hikers that take part in the Tankwa Camino as part of a charity organisation.
+The first Tankwa Camino was a huge success, with interest streaming in from all over the country.
+Danie is now managing this event with the support of his wife, Rhina, and family, and they plan on doing the hike annually.
+The Tankwa Camino GIVES BACK initiative supports all hikers participating in the Tankwa Camino as part of a charity organisation.